1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Acknowledgements

 \section{Acknowledgements}

 The work is partly supported by the National Nature Science Foundation of China under Grant (Nos.
-61902162, 61862033, 61762049), the National Nature Science Foundation of Jiangxi Province (20202BAB202015), the Science and technology Key project of Education Department of Jiangxi Province (GJJ210307).
+61902162, 61862033, 62262031), the Nature Science Foundation of Jiangxi Province (20202BAB202015), and Postgraduate Innovation Fund Project of Jiangxi Province(YC2021-S308).

 \parbox[t]{\linewidth}{ \parpic{ } {\bf QING HUANG}\ received the M.S degree in computer application and technology from Nanchang University, in 2009, and the PH.D. degree in computer software and theory from Wuhan University, in 2018.
 He is currently an Assistant Professor with the School of Computer and Information Engineering, Jiangxi Normal University, China.
 His research interests include information security, software engineering and knowledge graph.}